-- Reduced mobility, independence, and ability to carry out daily functions
+- Reduced mobility, independence, and ability to do daily activities

 - Chronic pain